HAYIDION The Prizmah Journal

 Of course, very few Jewish schools or other non-profits would be prepared to jeopardize the support of angels who make our work possible through their generosity.
 And yet, a question remains: what does it say about an institution when seats on its board of directors are reserved for people who do nothing more than write a check?
 What are the messages conveyed by how our boards function and what is expected of them?

-The fact is that in the setting of Jewish institutions, the way a board operates is a reflection of a organization’s culture and in turn influences that culture—whether we are aware of it or not.
+The fact is that in the setting of Jewish institutions, the way a board operates is a reflection of an organization’s culture and in turn influences that culture—whether we are aware of it or not.
 So we might as well be very aware of it.

-All Jewish institutions—and Jewish day schools are certainly no exception—have important financial, legal, policy, and other “business” which must of course be the board’s purview.
+All Jewish institutions—and Jewish day schools are certainly no exception—have important financial, legal, policy, and other “business” matters which must of course be the board’s purview.
 And yet, if these important technical details come to be the sole focus of the board, then a disconnect inevitably arises between the board and the institution it is governing.

-Nowhere does this potential tension stand out in starker relief than in the context of a Jewish say school.
+Nowhere does this potential tension stand out in starker relief than in the context of a Jewish day school.
 Because the central mission of schools concerns the education of children, adult board members may be particularly susceptible to acting as if their work on the board is somehow separate from the culture of the school itself.

 Day school boards might consider asking themselves some of the following questions.
 In each case, start by assuming that the culture of the board and the culture of the school are mutually reinforcing phenomena that have subtle but real impacts upon one another.